Hydrodynamics of Random-Organizing Hyperuniform Fluids: Results

-with the pre-factor $A=1.56$.
-Moreover, when $ k_B T_{k} \gg \Delta E$, we find the non-equilibrium system behaves essentially the same as the equilibrium hard sphere fluid at temperature $T_{k}$.
-The distributions of particle velocity in $x, y$ directions, i.e., $P(v_x)$, $P(v_y)$, for systems at $l_m=4.4\sigma$ with different $l_d$ are shown in Fig.~\ref{Fig2}b, and we find that $P(v_x)$ and $P(v_y)$ are statistically indistinguishable from each other.
-When $ k_B T_{k} < \Delta E$, the velocity distribution is non-Gaussian, which is a typical behavior of non-equilibrium fluids~\cite{olafsen1998}.
-With increasing $ k_B T_{k}/\Delta E$, the velocity distribution gradually approaches the Maxwell-Boltzmann (Gaussian) distribution: $P(v_i)= \left( \frac{m}{2\pi k_BT_{k}} \right)^{1/2} \exp\left[ \frac{-mv_{i}^2}{2k_BT_{k}}\right], ~(i=x,y)$, which is independent of $l_m$ (Fig. S2).
-In Fig.~\ref{Fig2}c, we plot the structure factor $S(q)$ measured in the simulation for systems at $l_m=4.4\sigma$ with different $l_d$.
-When $l_d=96\sigma$, we find $S(q)\sim 1$, similar to that of equilibrium simple fluids.
-With decreasing $l_d$, the $S(q)$ curve gradually bends down for the small $q$ region and develops a deep $q^2$ scaling, indicating a strong hyperuniformity~\cite{hexner2017noise,lei2019}.
-Therefore, the strength of inertia represented by $l_d$, or more generally, the ratio $l_d/l_m$, determines not only the absorbing-active transition point ($l_d\simeq l_m$), but also how far the system is out of equilibrium and above which length scale the hyperuniformity occurs.
+In Fig.~\ref{Fig2}A, we plot $k_B T_{k}/\Delta E$ measured in the simulation for 2D systems with different $l_d$ at $l_m=4.4\sigma$ ($\tilde{\rho}=0.1$) (solid symbol) and the systems with different $l_m$ at fixed $l_d=160\sigma$ (open symbols).
+We find the two sets of data collapsing onto a single curve when $l_d\gg l_m$, which can be written as $\frac{k_B T_{k}}{\Delta E}=\frac{A }{ 8}\left(\frac{l_d}{l_m}\right)^2$, with the pre-factor $A=1.56$.
+The distributions of particle velocity in $x, y$ directions, i.e., $P(v_x)$, $P(v_y)$, for systems at $l_m=4.4\sigma$ with different $k_B T_{k}/\Delta E$ are shown in Fig.~\ref{Fig2}B. We find that $P(v_x)$ and $P(v_y)$ are statistically indistinguishable from each other.
+With increasing $k_B T_{k}/\Delta E$, the velocity distribution gradually changes from non-Gaussian distribution (a signature of non-equilibrium fluids) to the Maxwell-Boltzmann (Gaussian) distribution: that is, $P(v_i)= \left( \frac{m}{2\pi k_BT_{k}} \right)^{1/2} \exp\left[ \frac{-mv_{i}^2}{2k_BT_{k}}\right], ~(i=x,y)$, with which the system behaves essentially the same as an equilibrium fluid at temperature $T_{k}$.
+Such a behavior is independent of the density or $l_m$ (\emph{SI Appendix}, Fig. S5).
+In Fig.~\ref{Fig2}C, we plot the structure factor $S(q)$ of systems at $l_m=4.4\sigma$ with different $l_d$.
+When $l_d=96\sigma$, we find $S(q)\sim 1$, close to that of { low density} equilibrium simple fluids (open symbol).
+With decreasing $l_d$, the $S(q)$ curve gradually bends down at small $q$ regime and develops a deep $q^2$ scaling, indicating a strong HU~\cite{hexner2017noise,lei2019}.
+Therefore, at a fixed density, the strength of inertia represented by $l_d$ determines not only how far the system is out of equilibrium, but also the length scale, above which the { hyperuniform scaling regime begins}.